helloworldless/davidagood.com/content/blog/go-enum-pattern/index.md

 }
 ```

-This adds even more repetition, but I find it much more natural
+This adds even more repetition, but I find it much more familiar coming from a
-to use.
+Java background.
+When I'm coding, I might not know the enum value I want to use
+off the top of my head, so I just type `mypackage.States.` and let my IDE show
+me all the possible values.
+Presumably my IDE should infer the type and show me
+all the possible values without having to use this "trick".
+I have spent enough
+time writing go (with IntelliJ) to know if it does.

 The standard library takes a different approach,
 instead moving the repetition to a prefix, e.g.
 `HttpStatusOk`, `HttpStatusBadRequest`, etc. This approach (using a
 common prefix) actually namespaces the values, so it would prevent collisions.